FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 # Props
 ### csv: string (required)
 Should use commas to delimit columns and newline to delimit rows.
 Values cannot currently have commas (TODO: add custom delimiters, improve value parsing)

+### firstRowHeaders: boolean (optional)
+If true, the first row will be used as column headers instead of data

 ### width: string | number (default: '100%')
 Spreadsheet will dynamically size to its container by default.
 If the container's size is 0 or undefined, the width will default to 900px